feklee/san/README.md

  2. Program the root node and the nodes.

- 3. Connect the root node to the computer. (or use the WiFi root node)
+ 3. If using the USB root node, connect that to your computer, then run the web app.

- 4. Run the web app.
+    If using the WiFi root node, simply connect to it with a web browser.

+ 4. Build a structure.

 There may be [apps][5] built on top of the system.